alban-gerome/kermit/README.md

 <a id="Core-public-methods-reference"></a>Core public methods reference:
 ------------------------------------------------------------------------
+Updated 14 Apr 2017 - all methods starting with _kermit.utils.get_ are now grouped under a single collection: _kermit.utils.get_

 * kermit.utils.addListener : cross-browser event handler
+* kermit.utils.getAbsoluteURL : deprecated from v0.8.2 - please use _kermit.utils.get.absoluteURL_
+* kermit.utils.getAttributes : deprecated from v0.8.2 - please use _kermit.utils.get.attributes_
+* kermit.utils.getElementSelector : deprecated from v0.8.2 - please use _kermit.utils.get.elementSelector_
+* kermit.utils.getEventType : deprecated from v0.8.2 - please use _kermit.utils.get.eventType_
+* kermit.utils.getNodeType : deprecated from v0.8.2 - please use _kermit.utils.get.nodeType_
+* kermit.utils.getSummary : deprecated from v0.8.2 - please use _kermit.utils.get.summary_
-* kermit.utils.getAbsoluteURL : convert a relative URL into an absolute URL
+* kermit.utils.get.absoluteURL : convert a relative URL into an absolute URL
-* kermit.utils.getAttributes : generates the JSON object for interactions and page views from HTML5 data- attributes and additional external attributes referred to as _properties_.
+* kermit.utils.get.attributes : generates the JSON object for interactions and page views from HTML5 data- attributes and additional external attributes referred to as _properties_.
 These additional properties are often added by modules
-* kermit.utils.getElementSelector : generates a basic CSS selector for an element like "input[type]"
+* kermit.utils.get.elementSelector : generates a basic CSS selector for an element like "input[type]"
-* kermit.utils.getEventSource : cross-browser way of finding the real element that the source of an event, i.e. the link and the HTML or text content of a link
+* kermit.utils.get.eventSource : cross-browser way of finding the real element that the source of an event, i.e. the link and the HTML or text content of a link
-* kermit.utils.getEventType : finds the default Javascript event for a given HTML element
+* kermit.utils.get.eventType : finds the default Javascript event for a given HTML element
-* kermit.utils.getNodeType : tells whether an element contains a Kermit interaction or page view tag
+* kermit.utils.get.nodeType : tells whether an element contains a Kermit interaction or page view tag
-* kermit.utils.getSummary : returns a Javascript array of all HTML elements containing Kermit tags
+* kermit.utils.get.summary : returns a Javascript array of all HTML elements containing Kermit tags
 * kermit.utils.isVisible : tells whether the element is visible
 * kermit.utils.loadJS : lazy loads a script and executes a callback after it has loaded.
 This is how modules are loaded
 * kermit.utils.pageViewListener : cross-browser page load or page update detection based on DOM mutations or equivalent